Marianna, Florida is one of the oldest towns in the state.

 Marianna is the grave site of the Confederate Governor of Florida, John Milton.
 It was also the site of a small Civil War skirmish, the Battle of Marianna.

 The town was defended against a army of about 900 Union soldiers.
 The defense was mounted by 150 old men and boys.

-Governor Milton owned the nearby Milton Plantation and hundreds of slaves.
-He was steadfastly opposed to the Confederacy reuniting with the U.S.A. after the Civil War.
+The Governor was steadfastly opposed to the Confederacy reuniting with the U.S.A. after the Civil War.

 In 1865, Union troops were marching on Tallahassee and Governor Milton allegedly killed himself with a gunshot rather than go back to being a Yankee.